 By Chris Kapfer

 In emerging markets, customers who are more predisposed to digital channels often take into account how to select a bank based on the perception of being able to go to a branch.
 Data shows that while consumers use physical branches less often than they once did, they still use them quite a bit, even as they have adopted digital banking.
-For instance, at JP Morgan US, about 21 million different customers will visit a JPMorgan branch each year, while the bank has more than 50 million digital users.
+For instance, at JPMorgan Chase & Co US, about 21 million different customers will visit a JPMorgan branch each year, while the bank has more than 50 million digital users.

-In the US, half of top 100 banks cut network by more than 50% over the last five years
+In the US, half of top 100 banks cut their network by more than 50% over the last five years

-Australian financial services providers look for an integrated experience across channels
+Australian financial services providers look for an integrated experience across channels(BOLD)

-CBA is the only of the large four banks that slightly increased its branch network between 2010 and 2018 from 1009 to 1082.
-By contrast, Westpac reduced its branch network most among all big four by 19% to 1006 branches in the same time period.
-However, in both cases, Westpac and CBA recorded each almost the same deposit growth between 2014 to 2018 as compared to the previous four years.
+Commonwealth Bank of Australia (CBA) is the only one of the big four banks that slightly increased its branch network between 2010 and 2018 from 1,009 to 1,082.
+By contrast, Westpac reduced its branch network most among all big four by 19% to 1,006 branches in the same time period.
+However, in both cases, Westpac and CBA each recorded almost the same deposit growth from 2014 to 2018, as compared to the previous four years.

 In Hong Kong, the first branch contact has to solve everything

-As early as 2015, starting with Bank of East Asia, the industry began to digital transform their branches towards paperless and straight through processes although in some case account opening can take between 45 minutes to one hour.
+The industry began to digitally transform their branches towards paperless and straight through processes as early as 2015, although in some cases, account opening still take between 45 minutes to one hour.
 Banks introduced instant ticketing, video banking, counter appointment services through mobile banking and video teller machines.
-The move towards digitised mini branches equipped with video teller capabilities impacted teller headcount which has seen a reduction of 15% to 20% since 2017.
-A pool of 200 video teller machines can be operated at the back by 8 to 10 service staff.
+The move towards digitised mini branches equipped with video teller capabilities impacted teller headcount, which has seen a reduction of 15%-20% since 2017.
+A pool of 200 video teller machines can be operated by 8-10 service staff.
 BOC HK launched finger vein authentication services at counters as early as end of 2017.
-Bank of China and HSBC/Hang Seng operate more than 200 branches each in the market.In a recent mystery survey conducted by HKMA on account opening at the branch by SMEs revealed that 85% were able to make account opening enquiries with an average waiting time of around 1.5 minutes.
+Bank of China and HSBC/Hang Seng operate more than 200 branches each in the market.In a recent mystery survey conducted by the Hong Kong Monetary Authority on branch account opening by small and medium-sized enterprises (SMEs), it was revealed that 85% of bank clients were able to make account opening enquiries with an average waiting time of around 1.5 minutes.
 However, it was highlighted that the information and documentation requirements were not clearly set out and easily accessible online.

 Fintech woes and profitability issues in China will force the largest banks to reduce branches

-In India, branch expansion continues among private and state owned banks but the focus is shifting from urban to semi urban and rural areas.
-State-owned banks have added far fewer branches than their private sector peers in the last years and will continue to slow their growth going forward.
+In India, branch expansion continues among private and state-owned banks but the focus is shifting from urban to semi urban and rural areas.
+State-owned banks have added fewer branches than their private sector peers in the last years with continued slow growth going forward.
 They have lost significant market share in deposits to private banks.
-Branches in India generate the entire deposit business and also is the key venue for 100% of the SME business.
-The expansion of self-service kiosk installations is an on-going effort to reduce branch traffic.
-Tablet based banking is not yet mainstream and only available in selected private banks.
+Branches in India generate the entire deposit business and is also the key venue for 100% of the SME business.
+The expansion of self-service kiosk installations is an ongoing effort to reduce branch traffic.
+Tablet-based banking is not yet mainstream and only available in selected private banks.
 The focus going forward will be on institutionalising the sales process and leveraging technology at the front end.

 In Thailand, banks consider branch cost unsustainable

-Industry branch numbers peaked in 2014 and since are on a gradual decline.
+Industry branch numbers peaked in 2014 and have since been on a gradual decline.
 Some larger banks are in the process of modernising their retail banking platform that simplifies the customer experience in the branch, improve sales management processes, and revamp CRM systems.
-Queuing system that lets customers with a smartphone get a queuing ticket for the nearest branch and remotely queue for their turn while continuing their activities are emerging.
-Bangkok Bank is the only of the first tier banks that continues to expand its network.
-In regards to income per branch.
+Remote queuing systems via smartphones are also emerging.
 Kasikornbank allows customers to start their onboarding journey for current accounts from their mobile app based on biometric capabilities, then complete the authentication process at any of its network points such as branches or partner locations.